mhmdksh/Astrolabs-Full-Stack-Lab/readme.md

-# Full Stack App Sample
+# Astrolabs Lab Exercises
-This is a sample full stack app built from scratch
+This is the lab exercise for Astrolabs Workshop